vimaec/Math3D/README.md

 ## What Structs are Provided

-The following is a list of data structures that are provide by Ara3D.Math
+The following is a [list of data structures](https://github.com/ara3d/Math3D/blob/master/Structs.cs) that are provided by Ara3D.Math

 	* Ara3D.Vector2
 	* Ara3D.Vector3